Queens Park

 Queens Park Rangers 3 Hull City 0 (Tuesday 24th September 1985) Football League Cup Round Two First Leg (att: 7,021)

 We found ourselves in West London very early but were too naive or worried to go to find a pub (it was not always wise in those days to go drinking near the ground as an away fan).
-We went in early and decided to sit upstairs in the School End thinking we were trendy as fans were slowly using seats to create an atmosphere instead on standing.
+We went in early and decided to sit upstairs in the School End, thinking we were trendy as fans were slowly using seats to create an atmosphere instead of standing.

-To our surprise the seats weren't reserved for away fans and were mixed while the majority of City fans stood below.
-Even worse was that there was no alcohol available, despite "The R's" being sponsored by Guinness.
+To our surprise, the seats weren't reserved for away fans and were mixed, while the majority of City fans stood below.
+Even worse was that there was no alcohol available, despite the R's being sponsored by Guinness.
 It was all going wrong!

 The ground had certainly changed immensely over the years.
-Originally it had just one stand along the Ellerslie Road side containing the changing rooms which was brought with them from one of their old homes at Park Royal.
+Originally, it had just one stand along the Ellerslie Road side containing the changing rooms, which were brought with them from one of their old homes at Park Royal.
 The rest of the ground consisted of open terraces until the Loftus Road End was covered in 1938.

-In 1968-69 a new South Africa Road Stand was constructed and then a few years later the Ellerslie Road Stand was replaced with changing rooms and offices moving to the opposite stand.
+In 1968-69, a new South Africa Road Stand was constructed, and then a few years later, the Ellerslie Road Stand was replaced with changing rooms and offices moving to the opposite stand.
+A double-decker stand was built at the School End in 1980, which was replicated a year later at the Loftus Road (or The Loft as it's more commonly known) End.

-Rangers lived up to another of their nicknames 'The Super Hoops' as they won 3-0.
-Mick Fillery scored a beauty and Tony Norman uncharacteristically let a cross through his hands.
-Billy Whitehurst trying to run and turn on astroturf was just funny unlike the casuals in The Paddock to the left who just goaded us all night.
+Both had seats upstairs with terracing below.
+The South Africa Road Stand had corporate boxes fitted above the terraced paddock.
+Rangers lived up to another of their nicknames, 'The Super Hoops', as they won 3-0.
+Mick Fillery scored a beauty, and Tony Norman uncharacteristically let a cross through his hands.
+Billy Whitehurst trying to run and turn on astroturf was just funny, unlike the casuals in The Paddock to the left who just goaded us all night.

-We were escorted straight to our coach which was parked behind White City tube station and I was left busting for the loo all the way to Leicester Forest services!
-The car had a breakdown between Hull and Brid so Chris had to ring his wife up to come and collect us and drop us off in the middle of the night.
+We were escorted straight to our coach, which was parked behind White City tube station, and I was left busting for the loo all the way to Leicester Forest services!
+The car had a breakdown between Hull and Brid, so Chris had to ring his wife up to come and collect us and drop us off in the middle of the night.
 It had been an experience!

 Future visits

-To see a full list of all my games at Loftus Road along with tickets, details and pictures, click here:
+To see a full list of all my games at Loftus Road, along with tickets, details and pictures, click here:

-To see a full list of all my games at Loftus Road along with tickets, details and pictures, click here:
+To see a full list of all my games at Loftus Road, along with tickets, details and pictures, click here:

 No comments: